-In August 1619, 20 enslaved Africans were brought to Point Comfort in the English colony of Virginia.
-Point Comfort is now part of Fort Monroe National Monument.
+In August 1619, 20 enslaved Africans were brought to Point Comfort in the English colony of Virginia—this site is now part of Fort Monroe National Monument.

 - recognize and highlight the resilience and cultural contributions of Africans and African Americans over 400 years;